 Data is the “New Oil”.
-Data is everywhere and almost every business uses Data Science, Engineering and Analytics in one way or other.
+Data is everywhere and almost every business uses Data Science, Engineering, and Analytics in one way or another.
 According to Forbes and many other leading websites, a full-time Masters in Data Science (or related subject) will be a very important degree in the next 10 years.
-Masters in Data Science, Data Engineering or Analytics has become one of the highly sought-after degrees for Indians at present.
+Masters in Data Science, Data Engineering, or Analytics has become one of the highly sought-after degrees for Indians at present.

 When it comes to Masters Data Science, Machine Learning, and Business Analytics in Europe, several Indian applicants have some concerns regarding internships and jobs.

-In this post, Nandan Mishra, currently pursuing Masters in Data Engineering at the Jacobs Bremen University in Germany, talks about his career and study abroad journey.
+In this post, Nandan Mishra, currently working as a data engineer at Uniper in Germany and completed MSc in Data Engineering from Jacobs Bremen University in Germany, talks about his data science career path and study abroad journey.

 Nandan had offers from Singapore, UK, and Ireland; but he opted for Germany.
 During his Masters in Germany, Nandan worked as a Teaching Assistant and also did three internships.